temitayocharles/stack-to-k8s/docs/STYLE-GUIDE.md

 ## Headings 🎯

-- Apply a single, relevant emoji to each top-level or second-level heading.
-Skip emojis on lower levels.
+- Use a single, relevant emoji on `H1` or `H2` only.
+Avoid emoji clutter on deeper headings.
-- Keep headings short (under 60 characters) and action oriented where possible.
+- Keep headings short (≤ 60 characters) and action-oriented.
-- Start each page with an `H1` that names the artifact (for example, "Lab 03 — Scaling Deployments").
+- Start each page with a single `H1` that clearly names the page (for example, "Lab 03 — Scaling Deployments").

 ## Tone 🗣️